Intuit Inc. (NASDAQ:INTU) to Issue $0.78 Quarterly Dividend

-Intuit Inc. (NASDAQ:INTU – Get Rating) declared a quarterly dividend on Tuesday, May 23rd, Zacks reports.
-Shareholders of record on Monday, July 10th will be paid a dividend of 0.78 per share by the software maker on Tuesday, July 18th.
-This represents a $3.12 dividend on an annualized basis and a dividend yield of 0.75%.
+Intuit Inc. (NASDAQ:INTU – Get Rating) announced a quarterly dividend on Tuesday, May 23rd, Zacks reports.
+Investors of record on Monday, July 10th will be paid a dividend of 0.78 per share by the software maker on Tuesday, July 18th.
+This represents a $3.12 dividend on an annualized basis and a yield of 0.75%.
 The ex-dividend date is Friday, July 7th.

-Intuit has raised its dividend by an average of 13.4% per year over the last three years and has increased its dividend annually for the last 11 consecutive years.
-Intuit has a dividend payout ratio of 20.2% meaning its dividend is sufficiently covered by earnings.
-Analysts expect Intuit to earn $10.29 per share next year, which means the company should continue to be able to cover its $3.12 annual dividend with an expected future payout ratio of 30.3%.
+Intuit has raised its dividend payment by an average of 13.4% annually over the last three years and has raised its dividend every year for the last 11 years.
+Intuit has a dividend payout ratio of 20.2% indicating that its dividend is sufficiently covered by earnings.
+Research analysts expect Intuit to earn $10.29 per share next year, which means the company should continue to be able to cover its $3.12 annual dividend with an expected future payout ratio of 30.3%.

 Institutional Investors Weigh In On Intuit

-INTU has been the subject of a number of research analyst reports.
-Piper Sandler cut their price target on Intuit from $510.00 to $497.00 in a report on Wednesday.
-StockNews.com started coverage on Intuit in a research report on Thursday, May 18th.
-They issued a “hold” rating for the company.
-UBS Group started coverage on Intuit in a research report on Wednesday, March 15th.
-They issued a “neutral” rating and a $430.00 price objective for the company.
-Barclays lifted their price objective on Intuit from $465.00 to $495.00 in a research report on Monday, May 15th.
-Finally, Citigroup lifted their price objective on Intuit from $475.00 to $495.00 in a research report on Wednesday.
-Four investment analysts have rated the stock with a hold rating and seventeen have assigned a buy rating to the company’s stock.
-According to data from MarketBeat.com, the company presently has a consensus rating of “Moderate Buy” and an average price target of $491.35.
+Several research analysts have recently issued reports on INTU shares.
+KeyCorp increased their price objective on shares of Intuit from $475.00 to $485.00 and gave the company an “overweight” rating in a report on Monday, April 17th.
+Atlantic Securities initiated coverage on shares of Intuit in a report on Monday, April 24th.
+They set an “overweight” rating and a $530.00 target price for the company.
+Barclays raised their price objective on shares of Intuit from $465.00 to $495.00 in a research note on Monday, May 15th.
+UBS Group initiated coverage on shares of Intuit in a research report on Wednesday, March 15th.
+They issued a “neutral” rating and a $430.00 target price for the company.
+Finally, Wells Fargo & Company increased their target price on shares of Intuit from $475.00 to $525.00 and gave the stock an “overweight” rating in a research report on Monday, April 3rd.
+Four analysts have rated the stock with a hold rating and seventeen have issued a buy rating to the company.
+Based on data from MarketBeat, Intuit has a consensus rating of “Moderate Buy” and a consensus target price of $491.35.

 Intuit, Inc engages in the provision of business and financial management solutions.
 It operates through the following segments: Small Business and Self-Employed, Consumer, Credit Karma, and ProConnect.
 The Small Business and Self-Employed segment offers QuickBooks financial and business management online services and desktop software, payroll solutions, payment processing solutions, and financing for small businesses.